You are here: Home > Consumer Protection > Credit/Debt > Security Freezes

 How do I thaw a freeze when I want to apply for credit?

 A. When you want to apply for credit, ask the lender which bureau or bureaus they will use to run a credit check and how long they anticipate the credit check will take.
 Then simply contact those bureaus and use your PIN to briefly thaw your credit reports for the allotted time.

 The new law gives credit bureaus a day to thaw a credit report, but most bureaus are used to working with a 15-minute time frame under state freeze laws.

 Never reveal your PIN to anyone else.
 And don’t pay anyone else to manage your freezes and thaws.
-Starting Sept.
-21, 2018, both freezes and thaws are free.
+Under federal law, freezes and thaws are free.

 How does a freeze work?